torproject/onionbalance/docs/v2/installing_ob.rst

 Installing Onionbalance
 ===========================

-OnionBalance requires at least one system that is running the OnionBalance management server.
+Onionbalance requires at least one system that is running the Onionbalance management server.

-The OnionBalance software does not need to be installed on the backend servers which provide the onion service content (i.e. web site, IRC server etc.).
+The Onionbalance software does not need to be installed on the backend servers which provide the onion service content (i.e. web site, IRC server etc.).

-OnionBalance is not yet packaged for most Linux and BSD.
+Onionbalance is not yet packaged for most Linux and BSD.
 The tool can be installed from PyPI or directly from the Git repository:

 .. code-block:: console